BAP AI Tutor Smart Importer Privacy Policy

 tabs |

-Identify the active LMS tab so the extension imports from the page you are looking at, not from unrelated tabs. |
+Identify the active LMS or web tab after an explicit side-panel action so the extension works with the page you are looking at, not unrelated tabs. |

 scripting |